St George's Church, Manchester

 St George’s Church on Chester Road, Manchester was a ‘Commissioner’s Church’ and home to the Manchester Regiment, based a short distance away.
 They frequently provided congregations of 1200 soldiers but their departure, plus a declining local population arising from slum clearance, together with physical isolation due to nearby road layouts, led to the closure of St Georges Church in 1984.

-There were several failed attempts to find re-use of the building, meanwhile the building fell into the hands or thieves and plunderers leading to water penetration, causing outbreaks of rot and partial collapse of the galleries.
+There were several failed attempts to find re-use of the building, meanwhile the building fell into disrepair leading to water penetration, causing outbreaks of rot and partial collapse of the galleries.
 All the stone and timber floors were also stripped out.

 Residential use was not favoured by English Heritage because developers simply floored across church buildings in an attempt to create ‘modern’ apartments.
 It created a lot of space but with few windows and no quality, so low value, and destroyed the fact that it had been a church.